jamesreaco/sanity-backups/README.md

 ### Setup Convex

 Navigate to the web directory using `cd apps/web` and run the following command to set up a [Convex deployment](https://docs.convex.dev/quickstart/nextjs).
-This will prompt you to log into Convex with GitHub, create a project (or select an exisiting one), and save your production and deployment URLs.
+This will prompt you to log into your Convex account with GitHub, create a project (or select an exisiting one), and save your production and deployment URLs.

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |